shepherd-06/Solita-Backend/readme.md

 ### Running the Migration

-Now we are going to apply all the migrations by simply running `python manage.py migrate`.
+Now we are going to apply all the migrations by simply running:

+`python manage.py migrate`.

 All migrations is going to be applied and the project is good to go!

 ### Download the CSV file on your machine